Establish a Contractual Relationship

 Registrar Information Form (Required)

-As the registry operator for the .com, .net, .name, .tv and .cc top level domains (the “Registry TLDs”), Verisign’s policies regarding the collection, use, and disclosure of personal data submitted to Verisign by registrars for the Registry TLDs can be found in the Registrar Personal Data notice, including the purposes for which Personal Data submitted to Verisign by registrars for the Registry TLDs is collected, the intended recipients (or categories of recipients) of such Personal Data, and the mechanism for access to and correction of such Personal Data.
+As the registry operator for the .com, .net, .name and .cc top level domains (the “Registry TLDs”), Verisign’s policies regarding the collection, use, and disclosure of personal data submitted to Verisign by registrars for the Registry TLDs can be found in the Registrar Personal Data notice, including the purposes for which Personal Data submitted to Verisign by registrars for the Registry TLDs is collected, the intended recipients (or categories of recipients) of such Personal Data, and the mechanism for access to and correction of such Personal Data.
+More information about Verisign’s policies regarding personal data may be found in our Privacy Statement.

 Financial Requirements (Required)